NGTstudio/metaverse/README.md

 ### Spatial Audio and Voice Chat

-Nexus has built-in spatial audio and voice chat, without using any third-party services or servers.
+NGT Studio has built-in spatial audio and voice chat, without using any third-party services or servers.

 ### In-world building

-The Nexus client has controls for creating and editing objects, as well as for editing voxels
+The NGT Studio client has controls for creating and editing objects, as well as for editing voxels

 <img src="https://github.com/glaretechnologies/substrata/assets/30285/1680739d-b7ae-4e8f-9ba8-48769643e27b" width="600">